About Loulis

 Loulis found a great friend in our late resident, Spock.
 They would spend hours grooming outside and playing chase.

 Loulis is unique because he acquired signs of American Sign Language from Washoe his adopted mother.
 Washoe had learned signs from humans.
-Loulis is the only chimpanzee to have acquired signs from other humans.
+Loulis is the only chimpanzee to have acquired signs from other chimpanzees.
 You can see some of his signs on this video and read the story of when he met Washoe here.
+He continues to sign at Fauna and you can read about this here.

 Loulis' Bio